-1. Continue to Cultivate Relationships and Understanding; Focus on Value and Risk
+1. Continue to Cultivate Relationships and Understanding

-Internal Audit had considerable communications with various members of executive and senior management at the system and campus level during fiscal year 2015 to help better understand management's objectives, goals and risk tolerance, and integrate its efforts with management's strategic plans.
-These communications occur through annual planning meetings with executive management, through the conduct of entrance and exit conferences for each audit, and maintaining a high level of management communication throughout each project.
-Internal Audit worked to provide services focused on value and risk.
-The campuses have continued to request increased consultation and advisory services from Internal Audit.
-Internal Audit has been responsive to management requests for assistance in a manner consistent with the department's mission and professional responsibility.
+Internal Audit had considerable communications with various members of executive and senior management at the system and campus level during fiscal year 2016 to help better understand management's objectives, goals and risk tolerance, and integrate its efforts with management's strategic plans.
+These communications occur through planning meetings with executive management, through the conduct of entrance and exit conferences for each audit, and ensuring continuous communication throughout each project with key individuals.
+The Board of Regents and the campuses have continued to request assurance, consultation and advisory services from Internal Audit and the department has continued to be responsive to these requests.